-For information about SIV application fees, please see the Department of Immigration and Border Protection information on fees and charges.
+For information about SIV application fees, please see the Department of Home Affairs' fees and charges.

 Premium Investor Visa (PIV) nominations

-The Premium Investor Visa (PIV) program is being rolled out in 2016, focusing on attracting a small number of highly talented and entrepreneurial individuals to Australia who can contribute those skills and talents into areas which deliver long-term economic benefit to the country.
+The Premium Investor Visa (PIV) pilot program was rolled out in 2016, focusing on attracting a small number of highly talented and entrepreneurial individuals to Australia who can contribute those skills and talents into areas which deliver long-term economic benefit to the country.

 The new SIV and PIV complying investment framework and information sheet in English.